lamantin37/SQL_beginner.Day08/README.md

 | ------ | ------ |
 | Let’s check one of the famous “Non-Repeatable Reads” database pattern but under `READ COMMITTED` isolation level.
 You can see a graphical presentation of that anomaly on a picture.
 Horizontal Red Line means the final results after all sequential steps for both Sessions. | ![D08_08](misc/images/D08_08.png) |

-Please check a rating for “Pizza Hut” in a transaction mode for both Sessions and after that make `UPDATE` of rating to 3.6 value in session #2 (in the same order as in the picture).
+Please check a rating for “Pizza Hut” in a transaction mode for session #1 and after that make `UPDATE` of rating to 3.6 value in session #2 (in the same order as in the picture).

 ## Chapter VIII